 In the 1978 comes his first project, an inclined building that goes against the geometric rules, on the occasion of a competition for the redevelopment of a Berlin area.

-After a few years Daniel also arrives in Italy, precisely in Milan where he gives life to an experimental laboratory.
-The architect defines the peninsula as a beautiful country even if it is not possible to do his job in it.
-Immediately after this stay in Italy he decided to accept work in Los Angeles at the Center for the Arts and the Humanities.
+After a few years Daniel also arrives in Italy, specifically in Milan where he gives life to an experimental laboratory.
+The architect defines the peninsula as a beautiful country even if it is not possible to carry out his work in it.
+Immediately after this stay in Italy he decides to accept to work in Los Angeles at the Center for the Arts and the Humanities.

 From this moment on, Daniel Libeskind began his career as an archistar who led him to become famous all over the world, creating works that are modern but at the same time important on a historical and cultural level.